My-Superteam-Bounties/Asgard-agentic-wallet/README.md

 * **Security Prompt:** You will be forced to create a **Master Encryption Password**.
 It MUST be at least 16 characters long.
 This password encrypts the underlying wallets.

 ### Step 2: Start the Kora Paymaster Core
 Asgard achieves true gasless transactions by routing intents mapping to a fully functional **Kora JSON-RPC Server**.
-To run this prototype locally, Judges must install the Kora CLI and fund a local operator keypair:
+To run this prototype locally, you must install the Kora CLI and fund a local operator keypair:

 ```bash
 # 1. Install Kora CLI globally